Ukrainian grain shipments could resume on Monday, Turkish official says - ExBulletin

 Ukrainian grain shipments could resume on Monday, Turkish official says

-A spokesman for Turkish President Recep Tayyip Erdogan said on Sunday that the first grain export ship is expected to leave Ukrainian ports on Monday.
+The possibility of the first grain export ship leaving Ukrainian ports on Monday is high, a spokesman for President Tayyip Erdogan said on Sunday.

-In an interview with broadcaster Kanal 7, Ibrahim Kalin said the Joint Coordination Center in Istanbul will likely complete the final works on the export routes soon.
+Speaking in an interview with Kanal 7 TV channel, Ibrahim Kalin said the joint coordination center in Istanbul will probably complete the final works on the export routes very soon.

-The agreement, signed under the auspices of the United Nations and Turkey on July 22, aims to allow the safe passage of ships carrying grain from three ports in southern Ukraine.
+An agreement signed under the leadership of the UN and Turkey on July 22 aims to allow the safe passage of ships carrying grain from three ports in southern Ukraine.

-Russia and Ukraine are the world’s main suppliers of wheat, and a UN-brokered deal signed in Istanbul last week aims to ease the food crisis and bring down world grain prices, which have risen since the Russian invasion. increase.
+Russia and Ukraine are the world’s main suppliers of wheat, and the UN-brokered deal they signed in Istanbul last week aims to both ease the food crisis and reduce world grain prices. which have increased since the Russian invasion.

-Ukraine’s president said on Sunday that this year’s harvest could be half of what it usually is due to Russia’s aggression.
+Ukraine’s president said on Sunday that the country’s harvest could be half its usual volume this year due to the Russian invasion of Ukraine.

-In English, President Volodymyr Zelensky tweeted that “the Ukrainian harvest could be doubled this year”.
+“The Ukrainian harvest this year is threatened to be half as much,” suggesting half the usual amount, President Volodymyr Zelenskyy wrote in English on Twitter.

-“Our main objective is to prevent a global food crisis caused by the Russian invasion.
-Yet we will find a way for the grain to be delivered instead,” he added.
+“Our main objective is to prevent the global food crisis caused by the Russian invasion.
+Cereals always find a way to be delivered alternatively,” he added.

-Ukraine, a major global grain supplier, is struggling to get its produce to buyers as Russia’s naval blockade of Ukrainian Black Sea ports has driven up global prices for grain, cooking oil, fuel and fertilizers.
-Do.
+Ukraine, one of the world’s leading grain suppliers, has struggled to get its produce to buyers due to Russia’s naval blockade of Ukrainian Black Sea ports, which has fueled global prices for grains, oils cooking, fuel and fertilizer.

 drone blast

-Elsewhere, officials in Russia’s annexed Crimea carried out a drone strike ahead of Ukraine’s planned celebrations to mark Russian Navy Day, injuring six people and calling for the festivities to be called off.
-He accused him of being forced.
+Elsewhere, a senior official in Russia-annexed Crimea has accused Ukraine of carrying out a drone attack ahead of planned celebrations to mark Russian Navy Day, injuring six people and forcing the cancellation of the festivities.

-“An unidentified object flew into the courtyard of the fleet headquarters,” Mikhail Razvodjayev, governor of Sevastopol, headquarters of Russia’s Black Sea Fleet, wrote in the Telegram messages app.
-He has contacted the Ukrainian Defense Ministry for comment, but has so far received no response.
+“An unidentified object flew into the courtyard of the fleet headquarters,” Mikhail Razvozhayev, governor of Sevastopol, home to Russia’s Black Sea Fleet, wrote on the Telegram messaging app.
+Ukraine’s Defense Ministry did not immediately respond to a request for comment.

-An explosive device carried by a drone is believed to have detonated at the headquarters of Russia’s Black Sea Fleet on a peninsula that Russia annexed from Ukraine in 2014.

-The Black Sea Fleet news agency said the drone appeared to be homemade.
+The drone-carried explosive device is believed to have been detonated at the headquarters of Russia’s Black Sea Fleet on the peninsula that Russia annexed from Ukraine in 2014.
+The Black Sea Fleet’s press service said the drone seemed to be homemade.

 Fighting continued elsewhere in Ukraine.
-Vitaly Kim, the mayor of the port city of Mykolaiv, said one person was killed in the Russian bombardment which damaged a hotel and a school building.
+The mayor of the port city of Mykolaiv, Vitaliy Kim, said one person died in Russian shelling that damaged a hotel and school buildings.

+The governor said on Telegram that the couple were killed in their home when the city was bombed overnight and on Sunday morning.

+Nibulon, headquartered in Mykolaiv, specializes in the production and export of wheat, barley and corn, and has its own fleet and shipyard.

-One person was killed in the Sumy region of northern Ukraine near the border with Russia, the regional administration said.
+In the Sumy region of northern Ukraine, near the Russian border, shelling killed one person, the regional administration said.

-In the Donetsk region, controlled by Russian separatists, three people were killed in attacks the day before, Governor Pablo Kirilenko said.

-source link Ukrainian grain shipments could resume on Monday, Turkish official says
+Three people have died in attacks over the past day in the Donetsk region, which is partly under the control of Russian separatist forces, Governor Pavlo Kyrylenko said.

 Sources